d2s/Documentation/docs/DIYNAS.md

 ## The NAS (HW)

-Important : May 2017, Please be advised that my NAS HW is under revision and to be replaced.
+**Important : May 2017** Please be advised that my NAS HW is under revision and to be replaced.
 I will update this pages after new HW is installed and up and running.
 New HW will be based upon [recommandations](https://forums.freenas.org/index.php?resources/freenas%C2%AE-quick-hardware-guide.7/) by the FreeNAS team.
 For the moment I am back on stock FreeBSD 11.
 Imported zpools created in FreeNAS.

 My FreeNAS started dying after 2-3 days operation a couple of weeks ago.
 No traces why, just dropped network connections and a reboot was the only way to get it up and running again.
 As I understand the HW in my NAS is not compliant to HW [recommandations](https://forums.freenas.org/index.php?resources/freenas%C2%AE-quick-hardware-guide.7/).
 But, so far, stock FreeBSD 11 is running OK.